mmazzarolo/mmazzarolo.com/content/blog/2019-08-30-about-the-space-bar/index.md

 I still haven't decided which keyboard would suits better my workflow and if I should pull the trigger on a new mechanical one.

-For now, as a temporary solution, I (sadly) stopped using a top-notch mechanical keyboard that has a big space bar ([Varmilo VA87](https://www.varmilo.com/keyboardproscenium/en_subject_product_detailed?subjectid=31)) in favour of a [compact Apple Magic Keyboard](https://www.apple.com/shop/product/MLA22LL/A/magic-keyboard-us-english).
+For now, as a temporary solution, I (sadly) stopped using a top-notch mechanical keyboard that has a big space bar ([Varmilo VA87](https://www.varmilo.com/keyboardproscenium/en_subject_product_detailed?subjectid=31)) in favor of a [compact Apple Magic Keyboard](https://www.apple.com/shop/product/MLA22LL/A/magic-keyboard-us-english).
- I know, it has an horrible key travel, but at least it uses the same layout used by the Macbook keyboard and I don't have to do weird thumb movements to reach the <kbd>Command</kbd> keys.
+ I know, it has a horrible key-travel, but at least it uses the same layout used by the Macbook keyboard and I don't have to do weird thumb movements to reach the <kbd>Command</kbd> keys.